Ikemonyeka/nikeapplication/README.md

 	pip install -r requirements.txt

-Note: your location must be "your_system_path/NIKEAPPLICATION/backend"
+Note: your location must be "your_system_path/NIKEAPPLICATION/backend" for  the next steps

 Fifth, ensure no pending migrations: